Weekly Updates 05.30.2025

 SUNDAY

 Our nursery room is open this Sunday for babies and toddlers four years old and under.
 Childcare will be open starting at 8:50 AM for those who are attending Sunday School before service.
-This week our nursery kids will explore patience.
+This week our nursery kids will explore the power of telling the truth.

 Discussion Questions for the Table at Home: